Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-24-sweet-rice-wine.md

     Rice wine dessert.
 Photo from Unsplash.
 </div>

 This dessert comes from warm memories of the fragrance of rice wine.
-Everytime my mom made a big batch, all of it would be eaten by the end of the week.
+Every time my mom made a big batch, all of it would be eaten by the end of the week.
 When I moved, I made many attempts to replicate this dessert, but there were many failures before I figured out the best way to maintain a warm environment suited for distiller yeast activity.
 I remember the dessert from my childhood was strong and oftentimes bitter - my mom's recipe used the dangerous addition of sugar, which gave the yeast an additional food source to turn into alcohol.
 I prefer my recipe without the added sugar, as the dessert ends up much sweeter this way, although with lower alcohol content - not a bad thing depending who you ask.

 ##### Variations